Text: Acts 12; Joshua 13-14

 Recognizing Peter’s voice, in her joy she did not open the gate but ran in and reported that Peter was standing at the gate.
 They said to her, “You are out of your mind.”
 But she kept insisting that it was so, and they kept saying, “It is his angel!”
 But Peter continued knocking, and when they opened, they saw him and were amazed.
 (Acts 12:14-16)

 After the chuckle this scene provokes, there is a most serious challenge: When we pray for big things – life or death things – do we believe the answer can be “Yes”?
-Do we believe the Lord might choose to do something miraculous?
-Or are we just going through the motions?
+Do we pray out of habit or duty, or do we actually believe the Lord might do something miraculous?
+I am imagining a prayer life of expectation, looking forward to the amazing ways God might answer… and I am seeing a picture of prayer that delights and excites.

 in Him, Mike